deargle/deargle.github.io/_security_assignments/lab_social_engineering.md

     ![](../images/lab_11_9.png){: .img-responsive width='70%'}

     Inside the visual basic editor, right-click the document, select `Insert > Module`.
-Open the VB.txt file that you copied over from Kali.
-Paste in the VB code (**but not the payload**).
+Open the text file with the exploit code that you copied over from Kali.
+Paste in all of the code in the "Macro" section (**but not the payload**) into the Visual Basic module you just inserted.
 Save it as a Word macro-enabled document and close the VB editor.

     ![](../images/lab_11_10.png){: .img-responsive width='70%'}

-5. In the main body of the Word document, paste the payload hex code.
+5. In the main body of the Word document, paste the payload hex code from the kali output.
 Above the hex code, type a simple memo as the ostensible content of the memo.
 Next, highlight the hex code you pasted in and change the font size to “1” and the font color to white.
 This will make the hex code difficult to find for anyone who opens the document.
 Finally, save the document as a macro-enabled Word file (with a “.docm” extension).
 Name the file something like “Sales Memo.”

     **Optional:** “In order to keep user suspicion low, try embedding the code in one of the many Word macro games that are available on the Internet.
 That way, the user is happily playing the game while you are working in the background.
 This gives you some extra time to migrate to another process if you are using Meterpreter as a payload.”
 From _Metasploit: The Pentester’s Guide_.

-    Test that your malicious Word file by opening it on the Windows 10 VM.
+6. Test that your malicious Word file by opening it on the Windows 10 VM.
 If Word asks, enable macro content.
 In the Kali VM, you should now see that a Meterpreter session has been opened to the host workstation.
 If it doesn’t work, make sure that macros are enabled in your Word doc (Developer tab > Macro Security > Enable all macros).

     **Optional:** Use the sendEmail command on Kali to send a spoofed email with the malicious Word file as an attachment.
 To see how the sendEmail command works, type `man sendEmail.`